Atherstone Ball Game

 The Atherstone Ball Game is a "medieval football" game played annually on Shrove Tuesday in the English town of Atherstone, Warwickshire.
-The game honours a match played between Leicestershire and Warwickshire in 1199, when teams used a bag of gold as a ball, and which was won by Warwickshire.
-At one time similar events were held in many towns throughout England, but Atherstone's is now one of at last three such games that are still played each year at Shrovetide, the others being the Royal Shrovetide Football match held in Ashbourne, Derbyshire, and The Alnwick Shrovetide Football Match in Alnwick, Northumberland.
+The game honours a match played between Leicestershire and Warwickshire in 1199, when teams competed for a bag of gold, and which was won by Warwickshire.
+At one time similar events were held in many towns throughout England, but Atherstone's is now one of at least three such games that are still played each year at Shrovetide, the others being the Royal Shrovetide Football match held in Ashbourne, Derbyshire, and The Alnwick Shrovetide Football Match in Alnwick, Northumberland.

 Overview

 The game is an annual event played in Atherstone each Shrove Tuesday.
 Shops in the town are boarded up in preparation for its staging, while local children are allowed to leave school early on that day.
 The two-hour game is played in the town's main street, Long Street, and sees groups of players compete for possession of a giant ball that is specially made for the occasion.
-The match is usually started at 3.00pm on Shrove Tuesday by a celebrity guest, usually someone associated with the area, who is invited to throw the ball from the upstairs balcony of the Atherstone Conservative Club (known locally as the Connie).
+The match is usually started at 3.00pm on Shrove Tuesday by a celebrity guest, usually someone associated with the area, who is invited to throw the ball from the upstairs of a building on Long Street.

 The game itself has few rules, two being that play is restricted to Long Street and participants are not allowed to kill anyone.
 The winner is declared at 5.00pm, the title going to the person who has possession of the ball when the whistle sounds.
 Ahead of the game itself, sweets and pennies are thrown to local children.
 The ball is decorated with ribbons before the game, and prizes are also awarded to anyone who gets hold of one, as well as to the person who gets the golden penny, thrown into the crowd shortly before the game commences.
+The ribbons are usually red, white and blue to represent the colours of the Union Flag, but other coloured ribbons have appeared from time to time.

 Gameplay can become quite intense as players compete to keep hold of the ball, with clothes torn off and occasional violence.
 The New Zealand Herald has described it as "combining all the best aspects of the UFC, volleyball and Gloucester's famous cheese wheel chase".
 The event is policed by officers from Warwickshire Police, while members of West Midlands Ambulance Service are on standby to treat any injuries.